Tianjin railway station: People's Republic of China period

 After the Chinese economic reform, the burden of transportation on the Tianjin Station increasied due to the sharp increase in passenger traffic; the average daily number of passengers was 65,000.
 After receiving from the State Council and the Ministry of Railways, the Tianjin Municipal Government decided to expand the "Tianjin Railway Improvement Project" and this item was also included among the key projects in the national "Seventh Five-Year Plan".
-Starting on 15 April 1987, thorough renovation work was conducted on the Tianjin railway station.
+Starting on 15 April 1987, thorough renovation work was conducted on Tianjin Railway Station.
 New roofing was constructed on the original site of the old station house and also on the 66 m cylindrical clock tower, face Hai River.
 The construction work was completed on 25 September 1988.
 On the eve 1 October of that same year, which was the centenary of the establishment of the Tianjin Station, the then Minister of Railways Li Senmao (李茂森) cut the ribbon and officially opened the new station building of the Tianjin Station.
 The new renovations had increased the Tianijn Station's daily receiving passenger capacity from 46 pairs to 95 pairs and was one of the most advanced modern railway stations in China at the time.

-As a co-host city of the 2008 Beijing Olympics, in order to coordinate the hosting of the Games along with the construction of the Beijing–Tianjin Intercity Railway and the Tianjin Underground Zhijing Line (天津地下直径线) as well as the introduction of the Jin-Qin Passenger Dedicated Line (津秦客运专线), Tianjin City launched the construction of the "Tianjin Station Traffic Junction".
-On 15 January, the Tianjin railway station closed for the first time since the last reconstruction in 1988.
+As a co-host city of the 2008 Beijing Olympics, in order to coordinate the hosting of the Games along with the construction of the Beijing–Tianjin intercity railway and the Tianjin Underground Zhijing Line (天津地下直径线) as well as the introduction of the Jin-Qin Passenger Dedicated Line (津秦客运专线), Tianjin City launched the construction of the "Tianjin Station Traffic Junction".
+On 15 January, Tianjin Railway Station closed for the first time since its previous reconstruction in 1988.
 To ensure the project reconstruction could proceed smoothly, the Railway Station's passenger operations were temporarily halted and the bus station of Tianjin (known as the Tianjin Passenger Technology Station) was converted into the "Temporary Passenger Station in Tianjin Station" and was formally put into use as a temporary substitute for traffic.
-At the same time, the majority of the Tianjin railway station's bus terminals were moved to the Yueya River train station (月牙河火车站).
+At the same time, the majority of Tianjin Railway Station's bus terminals were moved to the Yueya River train station (月牙河火车站).